FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st February 2025.md

 of the DACs, the governance, the key milestones achieved to date, and informed the Members

-of what the potential was for these DACs.---
+of what the potential was for these DACs.
+---
 **2**

 In the presentation, the Mayor gave the following overview of the Limerick DACs: